CDLUC3/mrt-admin-sinatra/present/benchmark.md

   - From Wasabi using java streaming + fixity computation
 - This matrix of retrieval allowed us to isolate performance issues
   - At a provider level
   - Within our Code vs within a default retrieval mechanism
+- The Merritt Team downloaded relevant benchmark data to each of our vendors and was able to initiate a problem ticket

 ## Demo